 \subsection{Visualization of the deep learning model}

-To demonstrate how our proposed method aids interpretation of the results toward model transparency, we show some selected examples of model visualization, i.e., attention maps of ResNetAtt and ResNetAttRadi.
-Figure \ref{fig:res} shows the original chest X-ray with a bounding box, attention map of the final attention layer of the ResNetAtt and ResNetAttRadi, respectively.
-These examples suggest that our ResNetAttRadi model can focus on a more accurate area of the chest X-ray while ResNetAtt attends to almost the whole image and contains plenty of attention noise.
+To demonstrate the interpretability of our model, we show some selected examples of model visualization, i.e., attention maps of ResNet-18Att and ResNet-18AttRadi.
+Figure \ref{fig:res} shows the original chest X-ray with a bounding box, attention map of the final attention layer of the ResNet-18Att and ResNet-18AttRadi, respectively.
+These examples suggest that our ResNet-18AttRadi model can focus on a more accurate area of the chest X-ray while ResNet-18Att attends to almost the whole image and contains plenty of attention noise.
 This illustrates that contrastive learning can help the model learn from radiomics features related to certain ROIs and thus attend more to the correct regions.
 And more examples of the attention maps can be found in the supplemental material.